Registered Dietitian Nutritionist (RDN)

 DPD Outcome Measures (Goal Two):

-- Over a five-year period, 80% of dietetic directors rate at least a three on a five-point scale indicating that UMass graduates have a strong understanding of the scientific basis of dietetics practice.
+- Over a five-year period, 80% of dietetic directors rate at least a four on a five-point scale indicating that UMass graduates have a strong understanding of the scientific basis of dietetics practice.

 The education requirements of the Accreditation Council for Education of Nutrition and Dietetics (ACEND) met by courses in the Dietetics track at the University of Massachusetts Program are listed below: